Bylaws of the Great Lakes Region

 c.
 The Region Board shall develop and publish guidelines covering the use of the reserve fund.

 Section 3.
 Disbursement of funds to support the Regional Meeting shall be in strict accordance with the operating guidelines established by the Regional Board and agreed upon by the Region Board and the Host Local Section(s) in accordance with the "Memorandum of Understanding."

 Section 4.
 The Region Board shall secure its operating funds from its share of the Regional Meeting revenues in excess of the Region Meeting expenses, as agreed upon in the "Memorandum of Understanding," and by such other means as the Region Board may adopt.

 Section 1.
 A proposed amendment to these Bylaws must first be submitted in writing to the Region Board for review and comment.
 The Secretary shall furnish to the secretaries of all Member Local Sections copies of the proposed amendment.

 Section 2.
 Each Member Local Section shall have sixty (60) days to act on the proposed amendment and to notify the Secretary of the Region of its action.

 Section 3.
 An amendment is deemed to have been passed if two-thirds (2/3) of the Member Local Sections, which have taken action within the sixty (60) day period, approve the amendment.

 Bylaw XI.
 Recall of Elected Officers and Directors

 Section 1.
 Elected Officers and Directors of the Region are subject to recall for neglect of duties or conduct injurious to the SOCIETY.

 Section 2.
-Detailed procedure for recall of an Officer is given in Appendix A.
+Detailed procedures for the recall of an Officer is provided in Appendix A.